Pieshka/hopmon-patched/README.md

 ## Changes to the executable file
 There are three (four) sets of patches available:
 * `music` - changes the `PlayMidi` function so that it plays MP3 files instead of MIDI sequence files.
 The files `Music01.mp3`, `Music02.mp3`, `Music03.mp3` and `Music04.mp3` must be present in the directory containing the .exe file - available for download in the Releases tab.
-* `resolution` - increases the resolution limit from 1280x960 to 4096x4096.
+* `resolution` - removes the resolution cap completely.
 In  addition,  the  basic  game  enforces  16-bit  colour  depth,  which  caused  Hopmon  to  stutter  terribly  on  newer  systems  and  graphics  cards.
 DDrawCompact  fixed  this,  but  it  turns  out  that  after  removing  the  limit  and  selecting  32-bit  colour  depth,  everything  works  correctly  without  additional  libraries.
 So the patch adds the ability to select 32-bit colour depth (actually any colour depth, but for me only 32-bit and 16-bit are displayed).
 * `combined` - contains the above patches
-* `base` - patch available only in Polish, adds the Polish language based on the 2002 translation by TopWare Interactive, without introducing the above changes.
+* `base` - patch available only in Polish, adds the Polish language based on the 2002 translation by Hopmons' polish publisher - TopWare Interactive, without introducing the above changes.

 ##  Installation  instructions
 1. Download  [Hopmon  2.0](http://saitogames.com/hopmon/index.htm)  and  install  it  on  your  system.